dorkodu/sage/code-samples.md

 # Code Samples

 Here we share the code samples which can help you better understand some concepts of Sage.
-All of them are fictitious and do not have a reference status for the community.
+All of them are fictitious and do not have to be taken from a reference implementation.

 ## Sage Service in PHP